-ATI Live Review:
+Live Review:

 All-inclusive, live study session covering essential content aligned with the NCLEX-RN test plan.
-Offered last semester senior year.
-Student purchased (\$300.00).
+Required last semester senior year.
+Estimated cost for students is \$375.00.

-ACADEMIC C ASSESSMENT ANI D SUPPORT PROGRAM Testing Timeline (Semester of study and completion of associated nursing course) Assessment Desired Testing Outcome School of Nursing Interventions if Testing Outcome < Desired Desired Program Outcome During orientation to nursing program Nurse Logic Completion of Nurse Logic Program Required meeting with Retention Coordinator Early introduction to test taking strategies and critical thinking in nursing.
+ACADEMIC C ASSESSMENT ANI SUPPORT PROGRAM Testing Timeline (Semester of study and completion of associated nursing course) Assessment Desired Testing Outcome School of Nursing Interventions if Testing Outcome < Desired Desired Program Outcome During orientation to nursing program Nurse Logic Completion of Nurse Logic Program Required meeting Academic Success & Support Coordinator Early introduction to test taking strategies and critical thinking in nursing.
 First Semester - Junior 1 Content Mastery Series: Fundamentals of Nursing 90% of higher Notification of individual students to establish remediation plan; feedback to faculty for possible course curricular modifications NCLEX-RN first-time pass rate - minimum of 90% annually First Semester - Junior2 Content Mastery Series: Pharmacology; Fundamentals; Nursing Care of Children; Maternal Newborn Proficiency level 2 Notification of individual students to establish remediation plan; feedback to faculty for possible course curricular modifications NCLEX-RN first-time pass rate - minimum of 90% annually Second Semester - Senior 1 Content Mastery Series: Mental Health; Focused Adult Medical Surgical Proficiency level 2 Notification of individual students to establish remediation plan; feedback to faculty for possible course curricular modifications NCLEX-RN first-time pass rate - minimum of 90% annually Second Semester - Senior 2 Content Mastery Series: Leadership & Management; Community Health; Comp Predictor Proficiency level 2 Notification of individual students to establish remediation plan; feedback to faculty for possible course curricular modifications NCLEX-RN first-time pass rate - minimum of 90% annually Weeks 6 and 10 (approximate) of Second Spring Semester - Content Mastery Series: Comprehensive Predictor Predictive probability score of 90% minimum Notification of individual students to identify areas of weakness and establish remediation plan; feedback to faculty for possible course curricular modifications NCLEX-RN first-time pass rate - minimum of 90% annually

-BSN PROGRESSION POLICY

-Criteria for Progression in the Major
+BSN PROGRESSION POLICY Criteria for Progression in the Major

 - 1. Students must earn a grade of C (2.0) or higher in all courses beginning with the NURS prefix. - 2.
 Failure to earn a grade of C (2.0) or higher will result in course failure. - 3.
 Only one (1) nursing course failure and one (1) repeat attempt to pass that nursing course will be permitted throughout the program. - 4.
-Students will be required to repeat the failed nursing course during the next available offering. - 5.
+Students will be required to repeat the failed nursing course during the next available offering on a space available basis. - 5.
+Students must notify in writing to the Associate Director their intent to repeat the failed nursing course.
+Failure to submit this request will be considered withdrawn from the program.
+Priority is given to the first student who submits the request in writing. - 6.
 Students achieving less than a C (2.0) in more than one nursing course are no longer eligible to continue in the UNC Charlotte School of Nursing's upper division major and will be advised to pursue other options both within and outside of the university.